Truck Driver - Commercial Drivers License A and B Hospitality

 CDL-B Hospitality - $2,395*

-Upon successful completion of this training and the MVA written and driving tests administered during class, either a MD CDL-A, CDL-B or CDL-B Hospitality license will be awarded.
+Upon successful completion of this training and the MVA written and driving tests administered during class, either a MD CDL-A or CDL-B Hospitality license will be awarded.

 Related Continuing Education Courses